-- In the earliest accident models, emphasis shifted from unsafe condition (reflecting industrial safety) to unsafe human acts. - Accidents were regarded as someone's fault rather than as an event that could have been prevented by some change in the system. - Domino Models - Heinrich, 1931 - Hypothesized that people were the cause of accidents. - When the first domino falls, it automatically knocks down its neighbor and so on until the injury occurs. - Argued that the easiest and most effective domino to remove is the third one. - Problems with the domino theory - 'ladder example' [261] - Might lead to improved inspections procedures, improved training, and a better definition of responsibilities.
+- In the earliest accident models, emphasis shifted from unsafe condition (reflecting industrial safety) to unsafe human acts. - Accidents were regarded as someone's fault rather than as an event that could have been prevented by some change in the system.

+- Domino Models - Heinrich, 1931 - He hypothesized that people were the cause of accidents. - When the first domino falls, it automatically knocks down its neighbor and so on until the injury occurs. - He argued that the easiest and most effective domino to remove is the third one.